-Since 30 June 2012, Seeing Machines has taken steps to organise itself around business units that each bring together a particular technology and market focus aligned with the company's commercial offerings.
-Going forward, the Seeing Machines business will comprise three divisions: the Driver Safety Solutions group will be responsible for all technical and business related aspects of vehicle occupant safety and driver awareness; the Consumer face and eye-tracking group which will manage development and sales of all non-vehicle operator related technology; and the Core Technology group, which will manage R&D and IP protection functions.
+The Company continues to organise itself around business units that each bring together a particular technology and market focus aligned with the company's commercial offerings.
+The Seeing Machines business comprises three divisions: the Driver Safety Solutions group will be responsible for the aftermarket specific technical and business related aspects of vehicle occupant safety and driver awareness; the Consumer face and eye-tracking group which will manage development and sales of all non-vehicle operator related technology; and the Core Technology group, which will manage R&D and IP protection functions for both groups, the development of future OEM/in-vehicle driver safety and communication systems as well as generate revenues from our technology integration services.